 Owner Joel Domreis starts most days with a 4 a.m. roasting session, cooking up to 100 pounds of fresh green beans before switching to baking duty in his minimalist storefront at Courier Coffee Roasters.
 Behind the bar made of locally sourced walnut, cold brews steep for 24 hours and light- and medium-bodied single-origin varieties are filtered through 23-karat-gold-plated cones.
 Domreis’ cannelés also have a dedicated following.

 Run by a three-time winner of the Northwest Barista Competition, Billy Wilson, Barista coffee shops feature beans from some of the best roasters in the country, like San Francisco-based Sightglass.
 Wilson selects robust espressos, and the AeroPress brewing method employed here delivers cups with lots of body.
-Barista also has locations in the Pearl District and on Northeast Alberta Street.
+Barista also has a location in the Pearl District.